 No other region in the UK is as passionate about horse racing as Yorkshire.
 The county is synonymous with the sport of kings, with no fewer than nine top class courses – more than any other region in the UK – holding over 170 meetings each year and home to numerous winning stables including Middleham, Malton and Richmond.

-Whatever style of racing you prefer, you'll be spoilt for choice in Yorkshire, with six flat racing courses at York, Beverley, Pontefract, Redcar, Ripon and Thirsk, a specialist National Hunt course at Wetherby, and dual courses offering monthly racing either on the flat or over jumps at Catterick in the north and Doncaster in the south.
+Whatever style of racing you prefer, you’ll be spoilt for choice in Yorkshire, with six flat racing courses at York, Beverley, Pontefract, Redcar, Ripon and Thirsk, and dual courses offering monthly racing either on the flat or over jumps at Catterick in the north, Wetherby in the west and Doncaster in the south.

 Famous racing festivals staged in Yorkshire include the Welcome to Yorkshire Ebor meeting and the St Leger at Doncaster – the oldest classic horse race in the world.

 Racing at Beverley has taken place since 1690 on the beautiful rolling expanse of common land known locally as the Westwood, just a short walk from the market town of Beverley.